freenas/freenas-docs/userguide/storage.rst

 Some settings are
 only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display advanced settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display advanced settings by enabling the :guilabel:`Show advanced fields by default` option in :menuselection:`System --> Advanced`.
 #endif comment